samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 In this article, you will build a birthdates API that lets you register and query birthdays from the people you know.

 Structuring Node.js APIs has been a pain most beginner Node.js developers have been through.
-So, in the next sections, you will learn how to properly structure and organise a RESTful Node.js API with some cool tools like Restify, Joi and MongoDB.
+So, in the next sections, you will learn how to properly structure and organise a RESTful Node.js API with some cool tools like Restify, Joi, and MongoDB.

 ## What Tools Will You Use

 As mentioned, you will use tools like Restify, Joi, and MongoDB.
-This section provides a brief overview about these tools.
+This section provides a brief overview of these tools.

 ### Restify